Wednesday, June 26, 2019

-Young Nantucket woman paints the Four Seasons 1797
+Young Nantucket woman paints copies of British prints of The Four Seasons 1797

 Phebe Folger Coleman (1771-1857) Un receuil :containing painting, penmanship, algebra and pieces selected from various authors in prose and verse, with a few pieces in French with their translation by Phebe of Nantucket : manuscript, c 1797.
 MS Typ 245.
 Houghton Library, Harvard University, Cambridge, Mass.

 Phebe Folger (1771-1857) was a Nantucket commonplace book author, watercolorist, poet, needlework instructor, & creator of the well-known “Nantucket sampler” style.
 She was born in Nantucket, Massachusetts, on November 10, 1771 to Walter Folger (1735-1826) & his wife Elizabeth Starbuck (1738-1821).
 She married Samuel Coleman (1771-1825) in Nantucket at the age of 27 on December 6, 1798.
 They had 2 daughters who lived to adulthood, & 3 additional daughters who died as children.